 The Drama Club provides enjoyable opportunities that build academic skills in literacy and art.
-Children participate in book discussions, read aloud, story and literature dramatizations, reenactments, and writing.
+Children participate in book discussions, read-aloud, story and literature dramatizations, reenactments, and writing.
 Children can create their costumes and props, write scripts, plan productions, or put on a puppet show.

 Afterschool Detectives Club

 The Hip-Hop Club incorporates music and physical education to allow children opportunities to be creative, competitive, and face up to challenges as individuals and in groups and teams.
-They learn to plan, perform, and to evaluate actions, and ideas, to improve their quality and effectiveness.
+They learn to plan, perform, and evaluate actions, and ideas, to improve their quality and effectiveness.
 Through this process, they improve physical fitness, achieve personal goals, assume leadership roles, cooperate with others, and become more confident.
 The activities provide an outlet for creativity and self-expression.

 Each location provides tutoring in math, science, reading, and spelling.
-Communication ￼between parents, tutors, public school day teachers, and the child is ongoing to maximize the child’s learning and to ensure each child receives help in areas of needs.
+Communication ￼between parents, tutors, public school day teachers, and the child is ongoing to maximize the child’s learning and to ensure each child receives help in areas of need.